the-best-org-lab/drip-drop-frontend/README.md

 - Only logged in user can create a folder

 ### List Files
-As a user, I would like to see a list of files in a folder, so that I can open download them.
+As a logged in user, I would like to see a list of files in a folder, so that I can open download them.

 *Acceptance Criteria:*
 - All users can view, open, and download ALL files